 In determining the amount of spousal support there are many factors to be considered.
 The court considers the “condition, means, needs and other circumstances of each spouse” when making a support order.
 This consideration looks at the age, obligations, possible dependents, health, stage of life, income, earning capacity, sources of financial benefit, standard of living, lifestyle, remarriage, inheritance, state of the job market, cessation of employment, etc. of one or both parties.

 To calculate the appropriate quantum, a detailed explanation of income and expenses should be conducted.
 All expenses should be added to calculate the amount of support needed.
-There are Spousal Support Guidelines to aid in this calculation.
+With help from a spousal support lawyer there are guidelines to aid in this calculation.
 As well, there are websites that can help in this calculation, such as: http://mysupportcalculator.ca.

 Order – Lump Sum and Periodic Payments